Hare & Hare, Landscape Architects and City Planners

 In their forthcoming book, Carol Grove and Cydney Millstein document the extraordinary achievements of this little-known firm and weave them into a narrative that spans the birth of the late nineteenth-century “modern cemetery movement” to midcentury modernism.
 Through the figures of Sidney, a “homespun” amateur geologist who built a rustic family retreat called Harecliff, and his son Herbert, an urbane Harvard-trained landscape architect who traveled Europe and lived in a modern apartment building, Grove and Millstein chronicle the growth of the field from its amorphous Victorian beginnings to its coalescence as a profession during the first half of the twentieth century.
 Hare & Hare, Landscape Architects and City Planners provides a unique and valuable parallel to studies of prominent East and West Coast landscape architecture firms—one that expands the reader’s understanding of the history of American landscape architecture practice.

-CAROL GROVE, adjunct assistant professor of art history and archaeology at the University of Missouri–Columbia, is author of Henry Shaw’s Victorian Landscapes: The Missouri Botanical Garden and Tower Grove Park (LALH, 2005).
+CAROL GROVE, adjunct assistant professor of American art, University of Missouri–Columbia, is author of Henry Shaw’s Victorian Landscapes: The Missouri Botanical Garden and Tower Grove Park (LALH, 2005).

 CYDNEY MILLSTEIN, founder and principal of Architectural & Historical Research in Kansas City, is coauthor, with Carol Grove, of Houses of Missouri, 1870–1940.